Crochet Inspiration: An Interview with Jonah Larson

 Have you ever tried knitting or other yarn crafts?

 "I have tried loom knitting when I was little and enjoyed that as an introduction to working with fiber.
 I have knit a few items.
-I have deep respect for all knitters but am I diehard crocheter.
+I have deep respect for all knitters but I am a diehard crocheter.
 Recently I've been learning broomstick and hairpin lace."

 Which project has been the most challenging for you so far?